hannutt/DocumentManagement/README.md

 After pressing the hotkey, the application uses the C# FileBrowserDialog class to open the device's folder structure in graphical mode.
 The user can choose where to save the completed ZIP package.
 Once the selection is made, the selected files are iterated through in a foreach loop and saved to a Zip package using the Aspose.Zip Save method.

+EXTRACT SELECTED ARCHIVE

+The user can search for zip files and display them in a ListBox element.
+The desired ZIP archive can be extracted by selecting it with the mouse and pressing the CTRL+B hotkey combination.
+After pressing the hotkey, the process is the same as when compressing a file, but instead of the Aspose.Zip save method, the application uses the ExtractToDirectory method to extract the files to the selected directory.

 HIDING AND SHOWING FILES